jdwije/jst/README.md

 ### dereference

-The `dereference` can de-reference a schema set in accordance with the [json reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) and [json pointer](https://tools.ietf.org/html/rfc6901) specifications.
+The `dereference` function can de-reference a schema set in accordance with the [json reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) and [json pointer](https://tools.ietf.org/html/rfc6901) specifications.
 It is both flexible and performant.